Case Study: Zambia | Early Childhood Development

 Promised economic reforms have been slow to evolve since Zambia became a multi-party democracy in the 1990s.
 An estimated 86% are living in poverty and 16.5% (one million people) of the adult population is infected with HIV/AIDS.
 Zambia has one of the highest incidences of malaria-related deaths in the world.

 Caregiver learning and support groups are the hub for diverse activities, including education about child health and nutrition and the importance of clean water, sanitation and hygiene.
-The groups include a Savings Group component where participants contribute a small amount each week and build up funds to invest in their children's health and education.
+The groups include a Savings with Education component where participants are able to build up personal funds to invest in their children's health and education.
 Participants are also able to access training and seeds for constructing household gardens to improve household nutrition and diet diversity.
 Adult literacy classes and vocational and business training have enabled many individuals, especially women, to start small enterprises and support their families.
 The caregiver support groups also offer special care and counseling for people living with HIV/AIDS.